Some explicit elliptic modular surfaces: The Surface is Elliptic Modular

-\begin{thm} For $c\ge 2$, the surface $X_c$ is the elliptic modular surface attached to $\Gamma_c$. \end{thm} \begin{proof} A result of Mangala Nori shows that an extremal elliptic surface $f:S\rightarrow C$ with a section and with non-constant $j$-invariant is an elliptic modular surface as long as $f:S\rightarrow C$ has no singular fibers of type $II^*$ or $III^*$ in Kodaira's classification \cite[Theorem 3.5]{nori}.
-Therefore, since the surface $f:X_c\rightarrow \mathbb{P}^1$ is extremal (by Corollary \ref{extremal}), has a section (by Proposition \ref{sections}), has non-constant $j$-invariant (by Lemma \ref{j-inv}), and only has fibers of type $I_b$ and $I_b^*$ (by Theorem \ref{sing}), we know $X_c$ is indeed an elliptic modular surface.
+\begin{proof} In \cite[Theorem 3.5]{nori}, Mangala Nori proves that extremal elliptic surface $\varphi\colon S\rightarrow C$ with a section and with non-constant $j$-invariant is an elliptic modular surface as long as $\varphi\colon S\rightarrow C$ has no singular fibers of type $II^*$ or $III^*$ in Kodaira's classification.
+Therefore, since the surface $f\colon X_c\rightarrow \mathbb{P}^1$ is extremal (by Corollary \ref{extremal}), has a section (by Theorem \ref{sing}), has non-constant $j$-invariant (by Lemma \ref{j-inv}), and only has fibers of type $I_b$ and $I_b^*$ (by Theorem \ref{sing}), we know $X_c$ is indeed an elliptic modular surface.

 So let $\Gamma$ be the finite-index subgroup of $SL(2,\mathbb{Z})$ attached to $X_c$.
 By Proposition \ref{j-inv2}, the degree of the $j$-invariant of $f:X_c\rightarrow \mathbb{P}^1$ is $6\cdot 3^c$.
 Hence the group $\Gamma$ has index $6\cdot 3^c$ in $SL(2,\mathbb{Z})$.